Last Updated: August 8, 2024

 Personal Life

 Wertheimer is married to Brigitte Laloum.
 They have three children – Sarah, Nathanial, and Raphael.
 He and his wife primarily live in New York City, though they are often in France as well.
-Additionally, he owns a country house in Connecticut.
+Additionally, Alain owns a country house in Connecticut.
 Reportedly, along with his brother, the family owns eight homes around the world.
 In general, he keeps a very low public profile and prefers to be discreet.
-Both him and his brother have been described as "fashion's quietest billionaires" by "The New York Times."
-In his free time, he enjoys skiing and shooting sports and hunting.
+Both Alain and his brother have been described as "fashion's quietest billionaires" by "The New York Times."
+In his free time, he enjoys skiing, shooting sports, and hunting.
 Additionally, he owns a large art collection, which includes works by Picasso and Matisse.
-The breadth of the collection is not fully known as the family does not allow the collection to be loaned or photographed.
+The breadth of the collection is not fully known, as the family does not allow the collection to be loaned or photographed.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.